 The Puerto Rico Emergency Moratorium and Financial Rehabilitation Act, Act No. 21-2016 (the "Moratorium Act"), as amended, created FAFAA as an independent public corporation to assume GDB's role as fiscal agent, financial advisor and reporting agent for the Commonwealth and its instrumentalities.
-Act No. 2-2017 subsequently repealed and replaced the provisions of the Moratorium Act regarding FAFAA.
+Act No. 2-2017, as amended, subsequently repealed and replaced the provisions of the Moratorium Act regarding FAFAA.
 FAFAA has also been assigned the tasks of overseeing matters related to the restructuring or adjustment of the Commonwealth's financial liabilities, coordinating liability management or other transactions with respect to such obligations, and ensuring compliance with fiscal plans and budgets approved by the Oversight Board pursuant PROMESA.
-During the fiscal year ended June 30, 2022, FAFAA provided certain management and administrative services to the Corporation under a memorandum of understanding.
-FAFAA charged the Corporation \$72,000 for management and administrative services during the fiscal year ended June 30, 2022.
+During the fiscal year ended June 30, 2024, FAFAA provided certain management and administrative services to the Corporation under a memorandum of understanding.
+FAFAA charged the Corporation \$72,000 for management and administrative services during the fiscal year ended June 30, 2024.

-Also, FAFAA made payments amounting to approximately \$40,400 on behalf of COFINA to cover certain legal expenses incurred related to the Internal Revenue Service Administrative Claim Dispute discussed in Note 13.
-FAFAA assumed responsibility for covering legal expenses during the administrative claim dispute between COFINA and the IRS.
+Also, FAFAA made payments amounting to approximately \$49,000 on behalf of COFINA to cover certain legal expenses incurred related to the U.S. Internal Revenue Service ("IRS") Administrative Claim Dispute, which has been settled.
+FAFAA assumed responsibility for covering legal expenses during such administrative claim dispute process.